Is this topic for you?

 Osteoporosis affects millions of older adults.
 It usually strikes after age 60.
 It's most common in women, but men can get it too.

 What causes osteoporosis?

-Osteoporosis is caused by a lack of bone strength or bone density.
+It's caused by a lack of bone strength or bone density.
 As you age, your bones get thinner naturally.
 But some things can make you more likely to have the severe bone thinning of osteoporosis.
 These things are called risk factors.
-Some risk factors you can change.
-Others you can't change.

 What are the symptoms?

 Osteoporosis can be very far along before you notice it.
 Sometimes the first sign is a broken bone in your hip, spine, or wrist after a bump or fall.

 As the disease gets worse, you may have other signs, such as pain in your back.
 You might notice that you are not as tall as you used to be and that you have a curved backbone.